mcneel/help-docs/_en/flamingo/5/help/libraries.md

 Drag and drop materials to assign materials to the model.
 Materials can be assigned to:

 #### Layer Assignment
 Drag a material directly onto the layer name in the Layer Panel.
 This is the recommended method as by default any object on the layer will adopt the material assignment.
-Later changes to the material can be quite quick by simply dropping anither material on the layer.
+Later changes to the material can be quite quick by simply dropping another material on the layer.

 #### Object Assignment
 Drag a material directly onto an object in any viewport.
 This will override the By Layer material to a By Object assignment.

 #### Block Assignment
 Drag onto a block and any ByParent objects in the block will adopt that material.
-Any object wihin the block that has a ByParent material source will pickup the blocks material.
+Any object within the block that has a ByParent material source will pickup the blocks material.

 ## Plant Library
 {: #plant}